 Everyone heard the news was shocked and had a sense of disbelief.
 One colleague immediately jumped on his bike and rode towards the university.
 Soon he returned with the full text on the post he hand-coped.

 We were quite disturbed by the unexpected development of the event.
-Our initial inspiration was to help clear the way for economic reform, and no one wanted to see another revolution to occur in China.
+Our initial inspiration was to help clear the way for economic reform, and no one wanted to see another revolution occur in China.
 That day, after viewing the post, everyone became silent and mentioned no more about the rally.
-All the excitement over the demonstration were lost, and from that day one, nobody in the institute ever joined the rally in Tiananmen Square again.
+All the excitement over the demonstration was lost, and from that day one, nobody in the institute ever joined the rally in Tiananmen Square again.

 在那全国上下群情 激昂的日子了, 大家都很关注党中央的反映和事态的变化, 不少小道消息大家议论着, 这好象成了研究室内每个人谈话的热点. 忽然有一天, 我们室里的一个研究员, 他的妻子在北大任教, 他跑来说北大发现了张小字报, 其内容是直接点名攻击中央的某领导人, 并提出要改变国家政治制度什么的. 记得当时研究室的同志们都很震惊不大相信, 室里有个人干脆骑上自行车直奔北大. 据说, 他看到北大看这张小字报的人挤得水泄不通. 他真还把那张小字报手抄了回来, 大家争相传看, 之后大都是摇头不赞同. 是啊, 我们参加游行是希望中国能够加快提高科学技术水平, 提高人民的生活水平, 把改革开放好好地搞下去, 我们真是不想再搞什么政治运动了.